Chengde Mountain Resort — Picturesque Imperial Garden and Witness of History

 In the next few decades, from Qing's last reign to Japan's invasion, the resort encountered enormous destruction and massive loss of invaluable relics.

-In 1961, Chengde Mountain Resort and nearby temples were officially listed as important cultural relics and put under national protection when efforts and money have been invested in fixing and renovating this imperial garden.
+In 1961, Chengde Mountain Resort and nearby temples were officially listed as important cultural relics and placed under national protection.

 Zhijingyun Causeway, Photo from Official Site.